Timed demolition measurements: Conclusion

 \section{Conclusion}

-In this paper, we have introduced the problem of extrapolation of quantum time series under energy constraints.
-While high-precision experimental data is generally required to make non-trivial predictions, we found that fairly simple datasets allow long-time extrapolations under reasonable experimental precision.
-Such datasets are, moreover, self-testing: their approximate realization allows one to approximately pinpoint their underlying quantum realization.
-We also identified two unexpected extrapolation phenomena: aha! datasets and fog banks.
-In addition, we showed that the extrapolation problem can be efficiently solved for different energy constraints through complete hierarchies of SDP relaxations.
+In this paper, we have introduced the framework of timed demolition measurements to model all quantum experiments where an untrusted, closed quantum system is measured at an arbitrary time.
+Different assumptions on the energy of the system lead to different sets of time-like correlations.
+We showed that, like their space-like counterparts, time-like correlations can be self-testing, in the sense that their approximate realization allows one to approximately pinpoint their underlying Hilbert space, initial quantum state, time-independent Hamiltonian and measurement operators.
+Contrarily to the quantum case, the closure of all such sets can be characterized efficiently: this allows devising optimal clocks, extending previous semi-device independent randomness certification protocols and bounding energy invariants device independently.

+The characterization of the sets allows solving the problem of extrapolating the past measurement data of arbitrary quantum systems.
+In this regard, we showed that, while some systems allow long-time extrapolations with few datapoints and reasonable noise in the measurement data, other systems demand almost noise-free measurement statistics to make short-time, non-trivial predictions.
+Finally, we identified two unexpected extrapolation phenomena: aha! datasets and fog banks, which can be already observed in few-level quantum systems.

-For future research, it would be interesting to explore time-evolving scenarios with non-demolition measurements.
-A natural goal in that framework would be predicting the next measurement outcome, given a string of past results.
-Another research line worth investigating is whether the characterization of quantum time series could be of any use in the debate on the nature of gravity \cite{BMM+17, MV17}.
-If gravity is a quantum field \cite{Rovelli_2004, Becker_Becker_Schwarz_2006}, then any experimental time series generated during the gravitational interaction of two or more quantum particles is subject to the constraints that we describe in this paper.
-On the contrary, if gravity is classical \cite{TD16, oppenheim}, one such experiment could generate time series impossible to account for, under both the quantum hypothesis and some assumption on the energy of the interaction.
+The potential of timed measurements for QKD or how much the error tolerance of timed measurements-based protocols for randomness certification \cite{jones2024, jones2025certifiedrandomnessquantumspeed} improves as we increase the number of measurement times are natural topics for future research.
+With regards to the extrapolation problem, it would be interesting to study it in scenarios with memory, such as the temporal correlations scenario \cite{temporal1, temporal2, temporal3}, where the constraint lies, not in the system's energy, but on its dimensionality.
+Another research line worth investigating, is whether the characterization of feasible quantum datasets could shed some light on the debate on the nature of gravity \cite{BMM+17, MV17}.
+If gravity is a quantum field \cite{Rovelli_2004, Becker_Becker_Schwarz_2006}, then any experimental dataset generated during the gravitational interaction of two or more quantum particles is subject to the constraints that we derive in this paper.
+On the contrary, if gravity is classical \cite{TD16, oppenheim}, one such experiment could generate datasets impossible to account for, under both the quantum hypothesis and some assumption on the energy of the interaction.
 Could this train of thought lead to an experimental disproof of quantum gravity?